3ddie0chieng/alx-pre_course/0x01-git/README.md

-Updated created a new directory
+Updated created a new directory updated